-Many divorced parents with minor children have questions about child support payments, such as when payments will start, who is eligible to receive the payments, and more.
-To help you understand your situation, below are answers to some of the most common questions we have received regarding child support payments.
+Many divorced parents have questions about child support payments, such as when payments will start, who is eligible to receive the payments, and more.

 Cheryl's Question: If a non-custodial parent has to go to court for his preliminary hearing on child support, will he have to make a child support payment then?